usnistgov/oar-sdp/README.md

 ```

 Some things to remember:
 This project is used along with the various ODI projects and deployed in docker env, using code deploy.
-The env variable setting is done in unique so as to change it even after the project is built and without changing the code itself.
+The env variable setting is done in unique way.
+This is because in our deployment scripts the project is built before the container starts and depending on the environment in which container is running (dev/test/prod) the env variables change.
+To be able to update these env variables through docker container after building project we used following method to set these variables.

- Currently all the env variables values are stored in the 'env.js' file at src/client/assets/env.js
+ All the env variables values for sdp/pdr project, are stored in the 'env.js' file at src/client/assets/env.js

  To make sure these env variables are read properly by apps (e.g /sdp and /pdr), they are declared in 'environment.ts' at root of each application.

  To make sure the variables in 'environment.ts' get values fron env.js, the application needs to set a path to 'env.js', which is set up in index.html of each application as below.

  <script src="assets/env.js"></script>
  This tag reads the values at runtime.